apache/hudi/website/docs/deployment.md

        .save(basePath);
 ```

-## Upgrading
+## Upgrading / Downgrading

 New Hudi releases are listed on the [releases page](/releases/download), with detailed notes which list all the changes, with highlights in each release.
+Upgrade/Downgrade can be performed using Hudi CLI.
+For more details please refer documentation [here](cli#upgrade-and-downgrade-table).
 At the end of the day, Hudi is a storage system and with that comes a lot of responsibilities, which we take seriously.

 As general guidelines,